Code-Institute-Submissions/P-L-Services/README.md

 # **Credits**

 ## Images
+The following images have been used for this project:

 - Hero image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/close-up-view-of-two-specimens-4047150/)

-- Gallery image - Photo by Karolina Grabowska from Pexels (https://www.pexels.com/photo/brown-glass-bottle-with-liquid-and-pipette-4021773/)

 - Gallery image - Photo by ThisIsEngineering from Pexels (https://www.pexels.com/photo/scientist-testing-samples-3912368/)

-- Gallery image - Photo by Chokniti Khongchum from Pexels (https://www.pexels.com/photo/shallow-focus-photography-of-microscope-2280547/)

 - Gallery image - Photo by Edward Jenner from Pexels (https://www.pexels.com/photo/man-doing-a-sample-test-in-the-laboratory-4033148/)

-- Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735705/)

-- Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/person-doing-an-experiment-3992927/)

-- Gallery image - Photo by Polina Tankilevitch from Pexels (https://www.pexels.com/photo/scientist-in-laboratory-3735752/)

-- Gallery image - Photo by CDC from Pexels (https://www.pexels.com/photo/red-liquid-in-a-plastic-container-3993210/)

-- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/users/belova59-10750437/)

-- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/users/belova59-10750437/)
+- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/photos/laboratory-medical-medicine-hand-3827736/)

-- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/users/belova59-10750437/)
+- Gallery image - Photo by Belova59 from Pixabay (https://pixabay.com/photos/laboratory-medical-medicine-hand-3827739/)

-- Gallery image - Photo by PublicDomainPictures from Pixabay (https://pixabay.com/users/publicdomainpictures-14/)

 - Gallery image - Photo by PublicDomainPictures from Pixabay (https://pixabay.com/photos/people-scientist-microscope-white-219985/)

 - Gallery image - Photo by PublicDomainPictures from Pixabay (https://pixabay.com/photos/test-tube-lab-medical-research-214244/)

 ## Content
+- Canva.com was used to create the logo.png image
+- Snapseed was used to modify the hero image

 ## Code
 - Used the following Stack Overflow content to help recolor the .svg elements (https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element)
+- Example code from BootStrap was used and modified/adapted throughout the project specifically in the modal and form elements

 ## Acknowledgements
+- Thanks to my mentor (Aaron Sinnott) for his guidance and help during this project
+- Thanks to the Code Instutute Slack community who helped with various articles, suggestions and problem solves
+- Code Instutute tutor support for their help resolving minor issue with GitPod